by-d3k/maps/notes/All-StarBaseball.md

 - Move the **Ball** (Scourge) to throw it
 - Use **Quick Throwing** (Dropship) to throw faster
 - A quickly thrown ball loses speed after 4 seconds
 - Time the throw correctly to make it go farther (when gas is 15)
+- Cut off a quick throw by positioning a fielder under it mid-flight and unloading any dropship unit
+- Good defense rewards the entire team with **Special Pitches** and **Special Bats** (ex: Double Play)
 - If a hit ball has a blood trail, it’s about to drop and can be caught

 ---